-The following discussion and analysis is an overview of the net position and activities of WFSU/WFSQ/WFSL/WFSW-FM (the Station) for the years ended June 30, 2017 and 2016.
+The following discussion and analysis is an overview of the net position and activities of WFSU/WFSQ/WFSL/WFSW-FM (the Station) for the years ended June 30, 2018 and 2017.
 Management of the Station has prepared the following discussion, and it should be read with the financial statements and related footnotes which follow this section.
 Our discussion and analysis is required by accounting principles generally accepted in the United States of America in Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
-The Governmental Accounting Standards Board by the Corporation for Public Broadcasting (CPB), which generally follow published Governmental Accounting Standards.
+The Governmental Accounting Standards Board has not developed accounting standards for presentation of auxiliary (or departmental) entities.
+The Station's accounting policies and practices do, however, conform with those permitted or allowed by the Corporation for Public Broadcasting (CPB), which generally follow published Governmental Accounting Standards.
 The overview presented below highlights the significant financial activities that occurred during the past year and describes changes in financial activity from the prior year.
 Please read this overview in conjunction with our comparative summaries of revenues and expenses on page 7 and our financial statements, which begin on page 8.